Ph-k/Concurrent-Workers/README.md

 1 **Creator/Root:** The basic executable `myprime` is the root of the process’s hierarchy and father of all internal node processes, which in turn create the leaf node processes.

 Apart from creating all the needed internal node processes, it also splits the prime-finding range according to the number of internal nodes so that each internal node is responsible for finding a unique sub range of primes.
-Finally, it collects the found primes *(and the time taken to find it)* from all his children using pipes.
+Finally, it collects the found primes *(and the time taken to find them)* from all his children using pipes.

 2 **Managers/Internal nodes:** The internal-node processes `primeManager` are responsible for creating  worker/leaf-node processes which together perform the calculations needed to find the primes in the primeManager's sub-range.
 They also collect the found primes and needed execution time from the leaf node processes using pipes, and compose them into a sorted list.
 When the child processes are done calculating, the sorted list of results is send to the root node.